 Zamami Island is about 50 minutes by express ferry from the main island of Okinawa.
 The stunning sea designated as part of a national park is referred to as “Kerama Blue,” and the island is now known worldwide by this name.
-Not only does the island offer marine activities, from diving, which can be enjoyed throughout the year, to whale watching in the winter, but with its rugged terrain, it is also popular for the scenic spots scattered throughout the island.
-Tourists and repeaters from all over the world visit Zamami Island, where you can enjoy the “Kerama Blue” ocean from both land and underwater.
+Not only does the island offer marine activities, from diving, which can be enjoyed throughout the year, to whale watching in the winter, it has a rugged terrain that contains a number of popular scenic spots scattered throughout the island.
+Tourists and repeat visitors from all over the world visit Zamami Island, a place to enjoy the “Kerama Blue” ocean from both on land and underwater.

 Once you make it past the village near the port, the roads on Zamami Island become quite hilly.
-Because of the rough terrain, there are a number of points that offer a magnificent view.
-Among them, Mt.
-Takatsukiyama has an observation deck that overlooks the Ago no Ura Bay and Tokashiki Island as well as the main island of Okinawa and another observation deck that overlooks Furuzamami Beach and the uninhabited Amuro Island, both of which offer amazing views.
+Due to the undulating terrain, there are a number of points that offer magnificent views.
+Mt.
+Takatsukiyama has an observation deck that overlooks the Ago no Ura Bay and Tokashiki Island as well as the main island of Okinawa, another observation deck overlooks Furuzamami Beach and the uninhabited Amuro Island, both of which offer amazing views.
 This location overlooking the Kerama Islands also has a wonderful night view.

 By air : None